 The Reader offers an authoritative snapshot of Guantanamo pre-911, Guantanamo as suspects (“detainees” / “prisoners”) began arriving on 11 January 2002, Guantanamo policies and practices over the last 15 years, and Guantanamo’s future.

 The Reader is a must read resource for anyone interested in any aspect of the Guantanamo Bay phenomenon.

 Author / Editor

-Professor Edwards served as an objective media representative conducting research at Guantanamo, and a neutral, objective, and independent U.S. Military Commission Monitor (NGO Observer) overseeing dozens of monitors traveling to Guantanamo Bay, Cuba and Ft.
-Meade, Maryland to monitor U.S. Military Commission hearings, and traveling to the Pentagon to monitor Guantanamo Periodic Review Boards.
+Professor Edwards served as an objective media representative conducting research at Guantanamo, and currently serves as a neutral, objective, and independent U.S. Military Commission Monitor (NGO Observer) overseeing the dispatch of dozens of monitors traveling to Guantanamo Bay, Cuba, and Ft.
+Meade, Maryland and other military installations to monitor U.S. Military Commission hearings, and traveling to the Pentagon to monitor Guantanamo Periodic Review Boards (PRBs).